 A free trial is the best way to see if a streaming app meets your needs.
 Paramount+ offers a seven-day free trial to test the app.

 Unfortunately, Peacock doesn’t offer a free trial.
 While it has a free version of its platform, the content library is significantly less than what you will find on a paid tier.
+Furthermore, the free tier has been eliminated and it only available to grandfathered subscribers.

 Free trial winner: Paramount+ because it offers a free trial.